Ipotrick/Daxa/README.md

 All dependencies are managed via vcpkg.
 The library and the tests can be built using CMake.

-Check out our GitHub wiki for more detailed instructions!
+Check out our [GitHub Wiki](https://github.com/Ipotrick/Daxa/wiki) for more detailed instructions!